This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Birth injuries vary in severity and symptoms and require different treatments.[1]
+Birth injury treatment varies depending on the condition, symptoms, severity, and other individual factors.
 Birth injury treatments range from innovative hypothermic therapy to surgery to repair damaged nerves to lifelong medications or assistive care.
-Most importantly, a child with a birth injury needs a diagnosis and treatment as soon as possible.
+Most importantly, a child with a birth injury needs a diagnosis and treatment as soon as possible for the best outcome.

 Types of Birth Injury

-Birth injury treatment depends on the type and severity, as well as other individual factors.
+Birth injury treatment depends on the type, severity, and other factors.
 One of the most common types of birth injury is brain damage, most often caused by asphyxia or oxygen deprivation.
 The most common consequence of brain damage during birth is cerebral palsy.

 Get Matched with a Leading Birth Injury Attorney in Your Area